A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Introduction

 We evaluate the performance of the different proposed belief inference models when combined with GPL to solve partially observable open ad hoc teamwork problems.
-Our results show that autoencoder-based belief inference models achieve significantly higher returns in the different environments used for evaluation.
-Further investigation into the information encoded by the belief inference models demonstrates that using autoencoder-based architectures yield representations that more accurately encode the latent environment state and teammates' joint actions.
-This improved representational quality enables the learner to achieve higher returns when using the resulting representations for decision making under partial observability.
-We also investigate the proposed belief inference models' ability to encode the existence of unseen teammates in the environment.
-Our results demonstrate that SMC-based method are significantly better at encoding unobserved teammates' existence.
-However, these methods do not translate to higher returns during decision making, since SMC-based representations are unable to accurately represent the latent environment state and teammates' joint actions.
+Additionally, we compare the combination of GPL with the proposed belief inference models against different single-agent RL baselines~\cite{schulman2017proximal, IglICML2018}.
+Our results show that autoencoder-based belief inference models achieve significantly higher returns than the other proposed methods and baselines in the different evaluated environments.
+Further investigation into the information encoded by the belief inference models demonstrates that using autoencoder-based architectures yields representations that more accurately encode the latent environment state and teammates' joint actions.
+This improved representational quality enables the learner to achieve higher returns when using the resulting representations for decision-making under partial observability.
+We also investigate the proposed belief inference models' ability to encode the existence of teammates not perceived in the partial observation.
+Our results demonstrate that SMC-based methods are significantly more effective at encoding unobserved teammates' existence.
+However, these methods do not translate to higher returns during decision-making, since SMC-based representations are unable to accurately represent the latent environment state and teammates' joint actions.
+On the other hand, our generalisation results show that autoencoder-based architectures are able to generalise better to different numbers of teammates, as well as to previously unseen teammates during training.